weygoldt/ChirpCNN/README.md

 - [ ] Output validation on real data & simulated grid datasets
 - [ ] In the animation plotting routine, redo the colors and add the real chirps onto the track of the sliding window
 - [ ] Add a line plot with the estimated probability to the detector
+- [ ] Understand the training loss, etc. Implement a training loss plot that shows how training went.
+This is absolutely urgent to prevent overfitting!

+## Project log
+- 2023/04/13: First time all chirps are correctly assigned on the real data snippet.
+Decraesed frequency resolution of the training dataset and made windows narrower.
+- 2023/04/12: First semi-successfull run on a snippet of real data.
+- 2023/04/09: First successfull run of the detector on synthetic data.